ClusterM/famicom-dumper-client/README.md

 This is the client for the [Famicom Dumper/Programmer](https://github.com/ClusterM/famicom-dumper-writer).

+[Old version](https://github.com/ClusterM/famicom-dumper) of the dumper is also partically supported.

 ## Requirements
 This application developed using .NET 6.0, so it can be run on Windows (x86, x64, arm, arm64), Linux (x64, arm, arm64) and OSX (x64, arm64).
 You need either install the [ASP.NET Core Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) framework or use the self-contained version.